Branding can be an overlooked marketing tool.

 Within seconds, you can invoke feelings by effectively using color psychology.
 Within one session on your website, you can build your authority to a total stranger.
 In just a few posts on social media, you can create a village of raving fans who share your values (and recommend your business to their tribe).

 Yet I still see so many entrepreneurs who sleep on their branding.
-Instead of using color psychology to choose brand colors, they choose colors based on what they like.
+Instead of using color psychology to evoke feeling through their brand, they choose colors based on what they like.

 They see the saved dollar signs from investing time or money into their professional brand strategy.

 But hidden below the surface is the lost time AND money by DIY-ing a brand or hiring a designer based on cost vs. results.